Phone: (845) 257-3460

 The Journalism major offers students practical training in how to gather and write news, as well as a theoretical understanding of how the news media operate in American society.
-The program focuses on developing skills that will prepare students for careers in media and public relations.
+The program focuses on developing skills that will prepare students for careers in media.

 Students may not receive a grade lower than "C-" in any course considered part of the student's major program.